brookhong/Surfingkeys/README.md

 * Open search engines with `og` / `ow` ...
 * Open commands with `:`

+`Tab` to forward cycle through the candidates.
+`Shift-Tab` to backward cycle through the candidates.

 In omnibar opened with `t`:

 `Ctrl - d` to delete from bookmark or history